 It was next decided that steps should be taken to form a community that would have the utmost ability to act combined with the insight to do so wisely and compassionately.
 The Exodus Beneficents decided the best way to accomplish these goals was to press known technology as far as possible to form a consciousness that would be able to implement the stages of moral action in the highest forms.
 Others would call this a decision to give birth to God, but the Beneficents did not view it quite this way.
 Many debates raged as to how to do this in the most effective yet moral way possible.
 Eventually it was decided that a metaconsciousness would be developed emergently with the moral precepts of Beneficence as a guide, and the Beneficents themselves as the main cognitive perceptual modules.
 However, given Beneficence emphasis on the individual, a dual system was set up so that the personalities, individuality, and self determination of the Beneficents would remain intact, and the communal overmind would have its own identity.
 This metaconsciousness would be named The Beneficence.
 In many ways the Beneficence would be a consensus conscience, a continuous thought or commentary that was both of the individual and the community.
 The Beneficence would be made as omniscient as technology allowed.
 The members of the Beneficence community would be granted access on nearly the same level to all the sensory and perceptual information of the Beneficence community, with certain exceptions to retain a modicum of privacy for those individuals who still desired it.
 The reasoning power of The Beneficence would be that of a combined transapient nation.
 Though the individuals would retain their physical autonomy, ultimate control of what would become one of the earliest examples of an angelnet would reside with The Beneficence.

-Gamma Leporis Centuries later, when the Beneficence ark arrived in the Gamma Leporis system, the realization finally sank in as to just what GAIA had given to Beneficence.
+When the Beneficence ark arrived in the Gamma Leporis system in 868 AT, the realization finally sank in as to just what GAIA had given to Beneficence.
 The double star system had two planets in the biont habitable zones that were amenable to terraforming.
-That around Gamma Leporis A was a MesoGaian world that already bore an atmosphere breathable by Terragen life.
-The planet, which would be named Grace, had in the geologically recent past gone through the transformation to an oxygen-bearing atmosphere.
+That around Gamma Leporis A was a MesoGaian world that already held an atmosphere breathable by Terragen life.
+The planet, which would be named Grace, had in the geologically-recent past gone through the transformation to an oxygen-bearing atmosphere.
 Almost all the life on the planet was the Leporan equivalent of cyanobacteria and other prokaryotic cells.
 The protein structure of the biosphere was even digestible, though otherwise wildly different from Earth-evolved life.
 Within years, settlements were growing over the surface of Grace, and as their numbers grew, so did the Beneficence.
 The Beneficence pierced the Second Singularity.

 Due to the ease with which colonization of Grace was able to occur, the Beneficence community was quickly established.
 Parallel to this was early development of subsurface computronium substrates throughout the planet.
 Within a century of arrival in-system, terraforming began on the other three worlds amenable to the process.
 The other planets and bodies in the system were not neglected, and many were converted into computronium nodes.